Dear Martin

 Nic Stone

-When faced with injustice, Justyce looks to the teachings of Dr. Martin Luther King Jr. for answers.
-But do they hold up anymore?
-He starts a journal to Dr. King to find out.
+Despite leaving his rough neighborhood, Justyce McAllister can’t seem to escape the scorn of his former peers or the attitude of his new classmates at Braselton Prep.
+Captain of the debate team and Ivy League–bound, Justyce has studied the teachings of Dr. Martin Luther King Jr. But do they hold up now?
+He starts a journal addressed to Dr. King to find out.

-Then comes the day Justyce and a friend spark the fury of an off-duty cop.
-Words fly, shots are fired, and the boys get caught in the crosshairs.
-But in the media fallout, it's Justyce who is under attack.
+Then comes the day Justyce goes driving with his best friend, Manny, windows rolled down, music turned up—way up, sparking the fury of a white off-duty cop beside them.
+Words fly.
+Shots are fired.
+Justyce and Manny are caught in the crosshairs.
+And in the media fallout, it’s Justyce who is under attack.

 Commentaires